Navigation Functions

 Adding a Marker at Your Location

-Once location services are enabled, you can quickly add a marker at your location by tapping the 4-dot menu, then the "Marker at GPS" button.
+Once location services are enabled, you can quickly add a marker at your location by tapping the 4-dot Location menu, then the "Marker at GPS" button.
 This will center the map on your location, and provide an edit box for the marker.

 4-dot menu, then Marker at GPS button.